Q: How to Use Wireshark to Troubleshoot Connections

-Wireshark is a network analysis tool which captures packets in real time and display them in human-readable format.
-Wireshark includes filters, color-coding and other features that let you dig deep into network traffic and inspect individual packets.
-You can use these filters to segment out Authentic8 traffic to troubleshoot the connection that is taking place.
+Wireshark is a network protocol analyzer, which captures network packets in real-time.
+The data output is later presented in human-readable format.
+Wireshark includes various data filters, color-coding, as well as, other features that enable deep network traffic analysis.
+You can use these filters to segment Silo traffic, as part of advanced network troubleshooting.

 You can download Wireshark for Windows or Mac OS X from their official website.

 Once you have Wireshark installed, launch the application, then click the name of your primary or active network interface under Interface List in order to start capturing network packets.
 For example, if you wish to analyze traffic from your wireless network, select the wireless interface entry.